 Use Environmental Protection Agency (EPA)-registered insect repellents on exposed skin and reapply as directed.
 Insect repellents that contain DEET, picaridin, IR3535, or oil of lemon eucalyptus are very effective and safe when used according to the label.
 If you’re also using sunscreen, apply sunscreen first and insect repellent second.

-The CDC recommends that women who are pregnant in any trimester consider postponing travel to areas where there’s risk of Zika virus transmission.
-If pregnant women do opt to travel to Zika affected areas, the CDC recommends to avoid mosquito bites during their trip.
+The CDC recommends that women who are pregnant in any trimester consider postponing travel to areas where there’s a risk of Zika virus transmission.
+If pregnant women do opt to travel to Zika affected areas, the CDC recommends avoiding mosquito bites during their trip.
 Specific guidance for women who are trying to become pregnant is also included in the CDC advisory.

 JOURNEY MEXICO RECOMMENDS

 At Journey Mexico we take the health of our clients very seriously, but we strongly believe that the Zika virus does not pose an extraordinary threat to our travelers.